WG-Forge/Software-Sorcerers/README.md

 **tests folder** contains some unittests.

-**gui.py** contains main window, runs Presenter as a thread.
+**gui.py** contains main window, runs Game as a thread.
 Also contains Hex widget class, that represent map cells in main window.